duonb/website/content/community/index.md

 ### Meetups

 We are managing community events and webinars on 糖纸 (Candy Paper) MiniApp, hosted by [ifanr.com](https://ifanr.com).
-Our meetup platform, Candy Paper (WeChat MiniApp), facilitates everyone to share their knowledge, feedback & ideas about the product and our community.
+Our meetup platform *Candy Paper / 糖纸* facilitates easy access to community events for knowledge-sharing, collaboration & community-driven innovation.

 Track and join our meetups by scanning following QR with your WeChat!
 {{< img src="duonb-candy-paper-qr.png" >}}